 Many homeowners‚ underwater on their properties and faced with the possibility of a foreclosure‚ instead choose to negotiate a short sale to lessen the blow.

-Our Los Angeles foreclosure defense firm has assisted in many of these cases‚ and the idea is that while your credit will take a punch‚ it won’t be as bad as the beating you’ll get with a foreclosure.
+Our Woodland Hills foreclosure defense firm has assisted in many of these cases‚ and the idea is that while your credit will take a punch‚ it won’t be as bad as the beating you’ll get with a foreclosure.

 Or will it?